Mini-Symposium on Sustainable Chemistry for Health and Energy: From LABUM to PTLs

 About the speakers:

-Dr. Marta Pineiro obtained her Bachelor's degree in Chemistry from the University of Santiago de Compostela, Spain.
-During her final undergraduate year at the University of Coimbra (UC) through the Erasmus Program, she laid the foundation for her PhD in Organic Synthesis, completed in 2002 at UC.
-Since 2010, she has held a permanent position at UC, where she is currently an Associate Professor with habilitation.
+Dr. Marta Pineiro earned her bachelor’s degree in chemistry from the University of Santiago de Compostela in Spain.
+During her final year of undergraduate studies at the University of Coimbra (UC) through the Erasmus Program, she laid the groundwork for her PhD in organic synthesis, which she completed in 2002 at UC.
+Since 2010, she has held a tenured position at UC, where she is currently an associate professor with habilitation.

-Throughout her career, she has taken an interdisciplinary approach to both research and teaching.
-As an assistant professor at the UC's Chemistry Department, she continued her research into the synthesis of tetrapyrrolic macrocycles and their biological applications and explored Green Chemistry technologies for sustainable organic synthesis.
+Throughout her career, she has consistently adopted an interdisciplinary approach in both research and teaching.
+As an assistant professor in the UC Chemistry Department, she continued her research on the synthesis of tetrapyrrolic macrocycles and their biological applications, and explored Green Chemistry technologies for sustainable organic synthesis.
 Her research in this area led to the establishment of the Green Chemistry group at the Coimbra Chemistry Centre (CQC), which she currently coordinates.
-Marta's commitment to Green Chemistry aligns with its pivotal role in global sustainability.
+Marta’s commitment to Green Chemistry aligns with its pivotal role in global sustainability.
 Her multidisciplinary background allows her to engage in collaborative projects both within and beyond the CQC.
-Having published more than 100 papers in international journals, 10 book chapters, and 3 patents, Marta has supervised over 40 internships, 16 master's theses, and 8 PhD theses.
+She has published more than 100 papers in international journals, 10 book chapters, and 3 patents.
+Marta has supervised over 40 internships, 16 master’s theses, and 8 PhD theses.
 Additionally, her involvement in scientific outreach includes organizing scientific events and contributing to the promotion of chemistry in secondary schools.

-Marta served as Vice-President of the Scientific Board of the Chemistry Department and Subdirector at the Chemistry Department (presently).
-She served as Secretary-General Adjunct and Deputy Director of “Química” publication of the Portuguese Chemical Society (SPQ), where she currently serves as Treasurer.
-Since 2009, she has been a member of the scientific council of the Department of Chemistry at UC, and since 2014, a member of the scientific committee of the CATSUS (catalysis and sustainability) PhD Program.
+Marta currently serves as Vice President of the Scientific Board of the Department of Chemistry and as Deputy Director of the Department of Chemistry.
+She previously served as Assistant Secretary General and Deputy Editor of the journal *Química*, published by the Portuguese Chemical Society (SPQ), where she currently serves as Treasurer.
+Since 2009, she has been a member of the scientific council of the Department of Chemistry at the UC, and since 2014, a member of the scientific committee of the CATSUS (catalysis and sustainability) PhD Program.

-Dr. Thibault Cantat is a group leader at the Alternative Energies and Atomic Energy Commission (CEA) in France.
-He obtained his Ph.D. in Chemistry in 2007 at the Ecole Polytechnique, France.
-Afterwards, he received a Director’s Postdoctoral position at Los Alamos National Laboratory to explore uranium and thorium chemistry.
-Upon returning to France in 2009, he started a research group focused on the activation and recycling ofCO2, depolymerization of waste plastics, and valorization of wood lignin at CEA Saclay.
-He has published over 120 research articles and has obtained three grants from the European Research Council.
-Since 2020, he has been the Program Leader on the Carbon Circular Economy at CEA.
+Dr. Thibault Cantat is a group leader at the French Alternative Energies and Atomic Energy Commission (CEA).
+He earned his Ph.D. in Chemistry in 2007 from the École Polytechnique in France.
+He then received a Director’s Postdoctoral Fellowship at Los Alamos National Laboratory to study uranium and thorium chemistry.
+Upon returning to France in 2009, he established a research group focused on the activation and recycling ofCO2, the depolymerization of waste plastics, and the valorization of wood lignin at CEA Saclay.
+He has published over 120 research articles and has received three grants from the European Research Council.
+Since 2020, he has served as Program Leader for the Carbon Circular Economy at CEA.

 Professor Guy Royal is a professor at the University of Grenoble Alpes and conducts research at the University of Savoie Mont Blanc.
-Professor Royal completed his PhD in 1998 at the University of Bourgogne (Dijon) under the supervision of Professor Roger Guilard, focusing on organic synthesis and coordination chemistry (an industrial project in collaboration with Air Liquide).
+Professor Royal completed his PhD in 1998 at the University of Burgundy (Dijon) under the supervision of Professor Roger Guilard, focusing on organic synthesis and coordination chemistry (an industrial project in collaboration with Air Liquide).
 He then moved to the United States for a postdoctoral fellowship in the field of electrochemistry at the University of Houston (USA) in the laboratory of Professor Karl Kadish.
-In 1999, he became an Associate Professor and Full Professor in 2009 in Grenoble.
-He is currently part of the Department of Molecular Chemistry, founded by Prof. Pascal Dumy, at the University of Grenoble Alpes.
+In 1999, he became an Associate Professor and was promoted to Full Professor in 2009 in Grenoble.
+He is currently a member of the Department of Molecular Chemistry, founded by Professor Pascal Dumy, at the University of Grenoble Alpes.

-Prof. Magda Titirici obtained her BSc from the University of Bucharest, her MSc jointly from the University of Rostock and the University of Bucharest, followed by a PhD started at Johannes Gutenberg University Mainz and completed at the University of Dortmund in 2005.
-She did two years of postdoctoral research at the Max Planck Institute of Colloids and Interfaces in Potsdam near Berlin before becoming an independent group leader at the same institute.
-Magda obtained her German "Habilitation" in 2013.
-She then moved to the UK to take up a "Reader" position at the School of Engineering and Materials Science, Queen Mary University of London, being promoted to "Professor" just one year later.
-In 2019, Magda moved to the Department of Chemical Engineering, Imperial College London, as Chair in Sustainable Energy Materials.
+Prof. Magda Titirici earned her B.S. from the University of Bucharest, her M.S. jointly from the University of Rostock and the University of Bucharest, followed by a Ph.D. that she began at Johannes Gutenberg University Mainz and completed at the University of Dortmund in 2005.
+She spent two years as a postdoctoral researcher at the Max Planck Institute of Colloids and Interfaces in Potsdam, near Berlin, before becoming an independent group leader at the same institute.
+Magda obtained her German “Habilitation” in 2013.
+She then moved to the UK to take a “Reader” position at the School of Engineering and Materials Science, Queen Mary University of London, being promoted to “Professor” just one year later.
+In 2019, Magda moved to the Department of Chemical Engineering at Imperial College London as a Chair in Sustainable Energy Materials.
 Magda holds an RAEng Chair in Emerging Technologies.
-She also served as the "Director of Research" for the Chemical Engineering Department between 2020-2022.
-She is the President Elect of the Materials Chemistry Community Council at the Royal Society of Chemistry, a Wallenberg Initiative Materials Science for Sustainability (WISE) Guest Professor at University of Stockholm and an International PI at the Advanced Institute for Materials Research (AIMR), University of Tohoku in Sendai Japan.
+She also served as “Director of Research” for the Department of Chemical Engineering from 2020 to 2022.
+She is the President-Elect of the Materials Chemistry Community Council at the Royal Society of Chemistry, a Wallenberg Initiative Materials Science for Sustainability (WISE) Guest Professor at Stockholm University, and an International Principal Investigator at the Advanced Institute for Materials Research (AIMR), Tohoku University in Sendai, Japan.

-Magda leads a large (40 people) and very diverse research team (50% women) at Imperial College London.
-In 2023 alone, four members of her groups obtained prestigious fellowships (Royal Society Research Fellow, Imperial Fellowship, Royal Academy of Engineering Fellowship) and academic positions at esteemed universities in the UK.
-She has many grants and projects with the developing world and is an active member of the Africa Materials Research Society (MRS).
+Magda leads a large (40-person) and highly diverse research team (50% women) at Imperial College London.
+In 2023 alone, four members of her group were awarded prestigious fellowships (Royal Society Research Fellow, Imperial Fellowship, Royal Academy of Engineering Fellowship) and academic positions at leading universities in the UK.
+She has secured numerous grants and is involved in projects with the developing world, and is an active member of the Materials Research Society (MRS) in Africa.

-Magda has over $20 million in funding from RAEng, EPSRC (PI of a program grant and a strategic equipment grant on automation for energy research), Faraday Institution (LISTAR, NEXGENA), Royal Society, EU, and industry (collaborations with bp, Shell, Petronas, Sinopec, Total, Toyota, etc.).
+Magda has secured over 20 million in funding from RAEng, EPSRC (as principal investigator of a program grant and a strategic equipment grant on automation for energy research), the Faraday Institution (LISTAR, NEXGENA), the Royal Society, the EU, and industry partners (including bp, Shell, Petronas, Sinopec, Total, Toyota, and others).

-Join us for this inspiring and collaborative day where the pursuit of excellence and sustainable innovation come together to tackle the challenges of tomorrow!
+Join us for this inspiring and collaborative event, where a commitment to excellence and sustainable innovation come together to tackle the challenges of tomorrow!